 Through strategic partnerships and innovative programs, Manna fills a number of gaps in service to children and the elderly in Escambia and Santa Rosa counties.
 Senior hunger is a nationwide problem and is prevalent in our area.
 Every month thousands of senior citizens choose to pay bills, buy medication or buy food.
 At the same time, many of the thousands of children in our area who receive free or reduced meals at school have no access to food on the weekends.
 A hungry child cannot learn and grow.

 Manna provides a number of programs and services addressing these specific issues as well as the hunger challenges facing more families in Escambia and Santa Rosa counties that ever.

 Manna Programs and Services

 Manna operates a network of three food distribution pantries and eight specialty programs/partnerships in Escambia and Santa Rosa counties.
 Our Pantry Services Program is designed to provide short-term food assistance to families and individuals in temporary crisis situations by providing a five-day supply of food in the form of groceries.
 Service is offered a maximum of four times a year to individuals in need.
 Manna partners with two churches that host satellite pantries in low-income areas to create a broad reach into the community where the needs are greatest.

 Ministry Village at Olive

 This partnership provides food bags to clients enrolled in The Ministry Village at Olive’s Tender Hearts Caring Hands financial stability class.
 Manna supplies groceries to individuals and families who participate in this program.
 Furnishing groceries alleviates additional financial burden as well as provides a meaningful opportunity to put the class experience into practical application by offering an instant reduction in expenses.
-This allows the family to utilize that money for savings, debt reduction or making other needed purchases.
+This allows the family to utilize that money for savings, debt reduction or to make other needed purchases.